apomalyn/apomalyn/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-- 🔭 I’m currently working on [ÉTSMobile](https://github.com/ApplETS/Notre-Dame), a mobile application for the student of the ÉTS
+- 🔭 I’m currently working on [ÉTSMobile](https://github.com/ApplETS/Notre-Dame), a mobile application for the student of the ÉTS and [Herbarium](https://github.com/botand/Herbarium-mobile) a semi-autonomus greenhouse for appartment!
-- 🌱 I’m currently learning Kubernetes, Flutter 2.0, Ktor
+- 🌱 I’m currently learning Ktor and Kubernetes

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=apomalyn&show_icons=true)